 At every Penn State location, there is an office designated to provide services for students with disabilities.
 Each designated office requests and maintains disability-related documents, certifies eligibility for services, determines reasonable academic adjustments, and develops plans for the provision of academic adjustments, auxiliary aids, and/or services.
 The Office for Disability Services (ODS) is the designated office that provides services to students with disabilities at the University Park location.
 Contact information for ODS can be found at the following web address: www.equity.psu.edu/ods.
 At other Penn State locations, services are provided through the Disability Contact Liaison (DCL).
 A list of the Disability Contact Liaisons at other Penn State locations can be found at the following web address: www.equity.psu.edu/ods/dcl.asp.
-The DCL at the Penn State Shenango Campus is Tony Paglia.
-To set up an appointment with Tony contact Stacy Gongloff at (724) 983-2969 or e-mail at firstname.lastname@example.org.
+The DCL at the Penn State Shenango Campus is Tony Paglia, and his office is in 207 Sharon Hall.
+To set up an appointment with Tony contact Stacy Gongloff at (724) 983-2969 or e-mail at email@example.com.

 Procedures for Requesting Academic Adjustments, Auxiliary Aids, and /or Services